TranNghia/TheBof/README.md

 If you have any modification, feel free to communicate with Nghia Tran at tran.ng91@gmail.com

-Also part of the developpment process; Gabriel Pigeon and Fanie Pelletier
+Also part of the developpment process; Gabriel Pigeon, Fanie Pelletier and Julien Martin